Sznapsollo/AKHomeAutomation/README.md

 # AKHomeAutomation

-Before you read: I updated AKHomeAutomation and switched to vertx based system which makes if easier to work with and faster to deploy (does not need apache, php, problems with file permissions etc).
+**Before you read**: I updated AKHomeAutomation and switched to vertx based system which makes if easier to work with and faster to deploy (does not need apache, php, problems with file permissions etc).
 It is in another repository under name TichHome.
-AKHomeAutomation repository will stay here and please folllow the below if you wan to use it but I will probably not update it anymore and focus on TichHome...
+AKHomeAutomation repository will stay here and please folllow the below if you wan to use it but I will probably not update it anymore and focus on **TichHome**...